ceejbot/skyrim-modding/slides.md

 - Scaleform/Flash translation strings are `UCS-2`
 - player crashes with encodings until I learned all this

-^ String handling in lower-level languages can be tricky because you have to think about ownership of the byte structure behind the string.
+^ String handling in lower-level languages are traditionally tricky because you have to think about ownership of the byte structure behind the string.
 That was not a problem in this project, but encodings were.
-Yes, I said UCS2-2.
-This is a fixed-width 16 byte encoding that is pretty old.
+UCS-2 is a fixed-width 16 byte encoding that is pretty old-- I had to cope.
+This is an example of how unfamiliarity with Windows presented me with a learning curve.
+It's trivia I had to pack into my brain.

 ---